 Why we collect information about you

-- understand your needs to provide the services that you request
+- understanding your needs to provide the services that you request

-- prevent and detect fraud and corruption in the use of public funds
+- the prevention and detection of fraud and corruption in the use of public funds

 We may not be able to provide you with a product or service unless we have enough information, or your permission to use that information.